-The board of directors of the Group resolved to restrict the board of directors' remuneration as per the regulatory requirement as a result of the IPO process.
+\The board of directors of the Group resolved to restrict the board of directors' remuneration as per the regulatory requirement as a result of the IPO process.

-The amounts disclosed in the above table are the amounts recognised as an expense during the year related to key management personnel.
+The amounts disclosed in the above table are the amounts recognised as an expense during the year related to key management personnel (including bonuses).

-In addition to above, the Group also recognized the incentives for the executive employees as part of long term retention plan with the Group as disclosed in note 17 (a).
+In addition to above, the Group also recognized the incentives for the executive employees as part of long-term retention plan with the Group as disclosed in note 17 (a).

-Outstanding balances at the year ended 31 December 2021 are unsecured, interest free and settled in cash.
+Related party balances are generally unsecured, interest free and settled in cash.
 There have been no guarantees provided or received for any related party receivables or payables.
-For the year ended 31 December 2021, the Group has not recorded any impairment of receivables relating to amounts owed by related parties.
-This assessment is undertaken each financial year by examining the financial position of the related parties and the market in which the related party operates
+For the year ended 31 December 2022, the Group has not recorded any impairment of receivables relating to amounts owed by related parties (31 December 2021: nil).
+This assessment is undertaken each financial year by examining the financial position of the related parties and the market in which the related party operates.

-29. SEGMENT INFORMATION
+28. SEGMENT INFORMATION

-The Group operates in the KSA and the UAE and is engaged in the sale of cosmetics, medical materials, as well as medical equipment through pharmacies and through pharmacies that are operated through agents.
-During the year ended 31 December 2020, the Group has transferred operating licenses for pharmacies and employees of Al-Nahdi Group based on the exit contract signed with the agents as at 25 December 2019.
-Hence, the entire operations of the agents were transferred to the Group in 2020.
-It also operates specialized medical clinics through one of its subsidiaries providing employment services.
+The Group operates in the KSA and the UAE and is engaged in the sale of cosmetics, medical materials, as well as medical equipment through pharmacies.
+It also operates specialized medical clinics through one of its subsidiaries.
 The Group's operations in the UAE are considered relatively insignificant, and accordingly, the Group does not present business sector information at the geographical level.
-Also, the Group's business of operating specialized medical clinics and providing of employment services is considered relatively insignificant.
+Also, the Group's business of operating specialized medical clinics is considered relatively insignificant.

 The Group has two operating segments, Front Shop and Pharma.
 The Group's segments maintain separate financial information, and the Group's chief operating decision maker (the "CODM") evaluates the segments' revenue on a regular basis in deciding how to allocate resources among the segments and in assessing segment performance.
 The CODM evaluates the performance of the Group's segments based on revenue.
 The Group uses revenue as its principal measure of segment performance as it enhances the Group's ability to compare past financial performance with current performance and analyze underlying business performance and trends.
-The following table presents revenue information for the Group's operating segments for the year ended 31 December 2021 and 31 December 2020, respectively:
+The operating costs could not be separated by the reported segments and hence presented in total.
+The following table presents information for the Group's operating segments for the year ended 31 December 2022 and 31 December 2021, respectively.